d12frosted/elpa-mirror/gnu/denote-readme.txt

   If the value is a string, ignore the above and use it instead.
 The string must include format specifiers for the date.
 These are described in the doc string of `format-time-string'..

+6.1 Change the front matter format ──────────────────────────────────

+  Per Denote’s design principles, the code is hackable.
+All front matter is stored in variables that are intended for public use.
+We do not declare those as “user options” because (i) they expect the user to have some degree of knowledge in Emacs Lisp and (ii) implement custom code.

+  [ NOTE for tinkerers: code intended for internal use includes double
+    hyphens in its symbol.
+“Internal use” means that it can be changed without warning and with no further reference in the change log.
+Do not use any of it without understanding the consequences. ]

+  The variables which hold the front matter format are:

+  • `denote-org-front-matter'

+  • `denote-text-front-matter'

+  • `denote-toml-front-matter'

+  • `denote-yaml-front-matter'

+  These variables hold a string with specifiers that are used by the `format' function.
+The formatting operation passes four arguments (five in the case of `denote-text-front-matter' as noted in its doc string) which include the values of the given entries.
+The doc string of `denote-org-front-matter' describes the technicalities:

+        The order of the arguments is TITLE, DATE, KEYWORDS, ID.
+        If you are an advanced user who wants to edit this variable to affect how front matter is produced, consider using something like %2$s to control where Nth argument is placed.

+        Make sure to:

+        1. Not use empty lines inside the front matter block.

+        2. Insert at least one empty line after the front matter block and do not use any empty line before it.

+        These help with consistency and might prove useful if we ever need to operate on the front matter as a whole.

+  With those granted, below are some examples.
+The approach is the same for all variables.

+  ┌────
+  │ ;; Like the default, but upcase the entries
+  │ (setq denote-org-front-matter
+  │   "#+TITLE:      %s
+  │ #+DATE:       %s
+  │ #+FILETAGS:   %s
+  │ #+IDENTIFIER: %s
+  │ \n")
+  │
+  │ ;; Change the order (notice the %N$s notation)
+  │ (setq denote-org-front-matter
+  │   "#+title:      %1$s
+  │ #+filetags:   %3$s
+  │ #+date:       %2$s
+  │ #+identifier: %4$s
+  │ \n")
+  │
+  │ ;; Remove the date
+  │ (setq denote-org-front-matter
+  │   "#+title:      %1$s
+  │ #+filetags:   %3$s
+  │ #+identifier: %4$s
+  │ \n")
+  │
+  │ ;; Remove the date and the identifier
+  │ (setq denote-org-front-matter
+  │   "#+title:      %1$s
+  │ #+filetags:   %3$s
+  │ \n")
+  └────

+  Note that `setq' has a global effect: it affects the creation of all new notes.
+Depending on the workflow, it may be preferrable to have a custom command which `let' binds the different format.
+We shall not provide examples at this point as this is a more advanced feature and we are not yet sure what the user’s needs are.
+Please provide feedback and we shall act accordingly.

+6.2 Regenerate front matter ───────────────────────────

+  Sometimes the user needs to produce new front matter for an existing note.
+Perhaps because they accidentally deleted a line and could not undo the operation.
+The command `denote-add-front-matter' can be used for this very purpose.

+  In interactive use, `denote-add-front-matter' must be invoked from a buffer that visits a Denote note.
+It prompts for a title and then for keywords.
+These are the standard prompts we already use for note creation, so the keywords’ prompt allows minibuffer completion and the input of multiple entries, each separated by a comma ([Points of entry]).

+  The newly created front matter is added to the top of the file.

+  This command does not rename the file (e.g. to update the keywords).
+  To rename a file by reading its front matter as input, the user can rely on `denote-rename-file-using-front-matter' ([Renaming files]).

+  Note that `denote-add-front-matter' is useful only for existing Denote notes.
+If the user needs to convert a generic text file to a Denote note, they can use one of the command which first rename the file to make it comply with our file-naming scheme and then add the relevant front matter.

+[Points of entry] See section 3

+[Renaming files] See section 4

 7 Linking notes